JaJuMa-GmbH/magento-2-ultimate-image-optimizer-avif-webp-lazy-responsive-high-res-retina-images/README.md

 And on top of this, Ultimate Image Optimizer provides

-* Image Optimization Status & Statistics view in Magento Backend
+* **Image Optimization Status & Statistics view in Magento Backend**
   * With option to scan your media files anytime manually or regularly via cron job
-  * Optimization progress and status in Backend
+  * Image conversion/optimization progress and status in Backend
   * Statistics and numbers on image file sizes and savings for each image converted to AVIF/WebP

 ## Features